List of highest-grossing Marathi films

 Marathi cinema is the filmmaking industry mainly based in Mumbai, Kolhapur, Pune & other regions of Maharashtra.
 The 1988 film Ashi Hi Banwa Banwi was the first Marathi film to cross ₹1 crore.
 The 1992 film Maherchi Sadi was the first Marathi film to cross ₹10 crores.
 Me Shivajiraje Bhosale Boltoy is a first Marathi film grossed over ₹25 crore at the box office.
 Natsamrat was the first Marathi film to cross ₹50 crores.
 Sairat was the first Marathi film to cross ₹100 crores.
+Raja Shivaji was the first Marathi film to cross ₹100 crore net at the box office.
 This ranking lists the highest-grossing Marathi films produced by Marathi cinema, based on conservative global box office estimates as reported by organizations classified as green by Wikipedia.
 (Note: See WP:RSP, WP:ICTFSOURCES) The figures are not adjusted for inflation.
 However, there is no official tracking of figures, and sources publishing data are frequently pressured to increase their estimates.

 Highest-grossing films

 The top 25 highest-grossing films worldwide are listed here.